benjbuch/octo_waffle/part_03-working_with_strings.md

 ================

 This introduction will be on objects of type `character`.
-This is all text which appears between quotation marks (`""` or `''`) and is therefore not executed by R. In informatics, such text objects are called ‘strings’.
+This is all text which appears between quotation marks (`""` or `''`) and is not executed by R. In informatics, such text objects are called ‘strings’.

+Base R has a set of functions to combine and split strings, to find and replace text within strings etc. For the sake of consistency and its more powerful language, we will limit our discussion to the equivalent functions of the `stringr` package for more complex string operations.

+## Properties of Strings

-Note how to get the “length” of a string in R, i.e. the number of characters.
+Note how we get the “length” of a string in R, i.e. the number of characters.

 ``` r